 Between the years of 2020 and 2030, the number of Mathematics Professors is expected to change by 5.5%, and there should be roughly 5,600 open positions for Mathematics Professors every year.

 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

-Compared to most occupations, those who work as a Mathematics Professor are usually higher in their Social, Investigative, and Conventional interests.
+Compared to most occupations, those who work as a Mathematics Professor are usually higher in their Social, Investigative, and Artistic interests.

 Mathematics Professors typically have very strong Social interests.
 Social occupations frequently involve working with, communicating with, and teaching people.
 These occupations often involve helping or providing service to others.

 Also, Mathematics Professors typically have strong Investigative interests.
 Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.